Story at a glance:

 Having an advanced indoor air quality monitor can alleviate some of that risk and worry.
 TSI’s new Q-Trak XP Indoor Air Quality Monitor combines gas and particle measurements with traditional IAQ parameters in one lightweight, handheld instrument that is easy to use, configure, and calibrate in the field.

-“The mix-and-match sensors allow IAQ professionals to easily configure the product for each specific project, reducing the need for multiple instruments and downtime in the field,” said Kevin Chase, Global Product Manager for IAQ and Exposure Monitoring products at TSI in a previous article for gb&d.
+“The mix-and-match sensors allow IAQ professionals to easily configure the product for each specific project, reducing the need for multiple instruments and downtime in the field,” Kevin Chase, Global Product Manager for IAQ and Exposure Monitoring products at TSI, previously told gb&d.
+The Q-Trak XP Indoor Air Quality Monitor is ideal for IAQ surveys and investigations, proactive IAQ monitoring in schools and office buildings, IAQ compliance testing, evaluating thermal comfort, and more.

-Studies show that overall building energy consumption can be significantly reduced by the use of double-skin and closed cavity facades—by as much as 20% in most climates—relative to the baseline of traditional single skin curtain wall facade.
+Studies show overall building energy consumption can be significantly reduced by the use of double-skin and closed cavity facades—by as much as 20% in most climates—relative to the baseline of traditional single skin curtain wall facade.

 Derick Koprek at Permasteelisa recently shared with us how a closed cavity facade (a compact double skin facade consisting of single glazing on the outside and a DGU or TGU on the inside), creates a ventilated cavity where blinds can be integrated and a low volume of clean, dry air supplied to the cavity to prevent condensation and dust with the cavity at all times.
 “This provides the thermal advantage of an exterior operable shading device without the high maintenance costs,” Koprek wrote.